zainaraza43/blog/content/posts/2023-05-12-comp-1400-setup-guide.md

 To install GCC on Ubuntu, follow these steps:

 1. Open a terminal window in Ubuntu by typing "ubuntu" in the Start menu search bar and selecting "Ubuntu" from the list of results.
-1. Run the following command to update the package list: sudo apt-get update
+1. Run the following command to update the package list: `sudo apt-get update`
-1. Run the following command to install GCC: sudo apt-get install build-essential
+1. Run the following command to install GCC: `sudo apt-get install gcc build-essential`

 ## Step 3: Install VSCode